top of page

 Shared Roads

-The overlook above Rutherford never looked like much from the highway—just a sliver of asphalt shouldered into the hillside, a guardrail with a few dents, an oak leaning like it had secrets to keep.
+The overlook above Rutherford never looked like much from the highway.
+Just a sliver of asphalt shouldered into the hillside, a guardrail with a few dents, an oak leaning like it had secrets to keep.
 But at dusk it turned into a stage.
 The valley fell away in velvet folds, the rows of vines drawing perfect green staves across the land, and whatever rose from the wineries.
 Oak and sugar, a ghost of fermentation, moved through the air like a hymn.
 She came for the hymn.
-The Roma
+The Rom

 Dec 21, 20256 min read